 It is diocesan policy that instruction in Christian human sexuality be a part of our school religion curriculum.
 This is done in light of our belief that parents are our students' first teachers.
-Students in grades 4 and 5 will receive instruction in this area in the spring of each year.
+Students in grades 5 will receive instruction in this area each year.
 Curriculum materials are available for parents in the school office prior to classroom instruction.